 Key elements of the Oncopeptides strategy include:

-- Development of melflufen for the treatment of relapsed and refractory multiple myeloma patients through successful completion of the pivotal Phase 3 clinical development program
+- Development of melflufen for the treatment of relapsed and refractory multiple myeloma patients through multiple phase 3 clinical studies including OCEAN and LIGHTHOUSE

-- Based on pre-clinical study indications, continue research into and development of melflufen for use in the treatment of other cancers, focussing initially on other hematological cancers
+- Based on pre-clinical data, continue research into and development of melflufen for use in the treatment of other types of cancer

 IP and Orphan Drug Designation